GogoVega/node-red-contrib-firebase-realtime-database/README.md

 ## What is it?

 This package is used to communicate with Firebase Realtime Databases.
-It allows to add, modify and fetch data from your databases aswell as subscribing to data at the paths you specify which yeilds a ```payload``` whenever a value changes.
+It allows to add, modify and fetch data from your databases aswell as subscribing to data at the paths you specify which yields a `payload` whenever a value changes.

 ## The Nodes